 Our team of staff are committed to

-working alongside people, supporting them through any difficulties that affect their enjoyment of life.
+walking alongside people, supporting them through any difficulties that affect their enjoyment of life

 Office Manager and Financial Mentor

 Jo is a Rock n Roll fanatic!
 She is also a ROCK at the Community House where she assists our clients, meets and greets visitors in a way they feel really welcome.

 Jo is also trained in Financial Mentoring and is a qualified budget adviser, assisting others with creating goals alongside managing their finances, she is in this role on Thursdays and Fridays.